deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 General Etsicitty was coming along too.
 He served as commander of the Spaceborne/Special Operations Regiment these days, as he was basically the perfect go-between for all the various major civilizations that made up this relatively small but utterly capable military of Daar’s.
 He had exactly the right attitude, the right skills, the right charisma, and frankly, the right body.
 Good ‘ta have a general who could run missions if he had to, even if that basically never happened these days.
 That Corti experiment on Nightmare had side effects, too; whatever Julian had flowing in him was a uniquely powerful cocktail.
 Over time it had become apparent *how* capable it was, and it didn’t work for anyone else.
 Probably for the best.

 He really *was* Captain America, in a way.
-And that had put him as a *distant* hulk number two behind Christian, his command senior NCO.
-Julian was only a few inches shorter’n Firth now and built *perfectly.* What Julian had through perfect breeding, Christian had the same in tremendously glorious excess, along with outright *engineering* of his bloodline.
+And yet, all that that had merely put him as a *distant* hulk number two behind Christian, his command senior NCO.
+Julian was only a few inches shorter’n Firth now and built *perfectly.* Which was impressive!
+But what Julian had through perfect breeding, Christian had the same in tremendously glorious excess, along with outright *engineering* of his bloodline.
+Still packing it on too, even after all these years...

+Honnestly, th' only thing limitin' him was his stature.
+Scale 'em up to Daar's height, an' *balls* would he be awesome…

+Too bad for him, heh.

 Both had been illegally experimented upon, and *maximized* it all through personal grit, which was its own sorta fuck-you to the whole thing.
 Daar could dig it.
 He felt much the same way.

 Adam and Alex ruled the roost at a more reasonable human scale.
-Still impossibly strong, but also still a nicely reasonable two meters tall.
+Still impossibly strong 'fer their size, but also still a nicely reasonable two meters tall.
 They were basically physical mirrors of each other, and over the years they had become the closest of friends.
 Very few of any species could stand to them and that was something to be proud of!
 Neither were here today; there were new SOR trainees to assess, and meeting their personal standards was no small feat…

 Well, good thing they had longevity medicine.
 The accept rate for SOR was *tiny.* For HEAT?
 It’d been over a decade since they’d gained a new member.
 Which was fine.
 Quality first.
 Right now, galactic concerns needed a smaller, nigh-infinitely capable force.
 Daar was happy.